CMPSCI 250: Introduction to Computation

 counting for 4% each.
 (The lowest grade will be dropped.)

-Homework must be turned in as PDF files on the Moodle site for the course.
+Homework must be turned in as PDF files on the Gradescope site for the course.

 This will allow the TA's to grade it and give you feedback without the